indiamos/indiamos.github.io/about.md

 I wrote documentation for every part of the process and trained the rest of the content production team in using the publishing system.
 I also performed some of the more complex conversions (e.g., a set of bilingual magazines) myself.

 This was my first experience working with agile software teams.
-Although I wasn't technically on such a team, I wrote or resolved a lot of Jira tickets (including ones on issues not at all EPUB–related—e.g., audio encoding), participated in a lot of troubleshooting conversations, and worked closely with the developers and product owners of the applications I lived in.
+Although I wasn't technically on such a team, I wrote or resolved a lot of Jira tickets (including ones on issues not at all EPUB–related — e.g., audio encoding), participated in a lot of troubleshooting conversations, and worked closely with the developers and product owners of the applications I lived in.

 ### F+W Media, New York, NY